intel/nauta/toolbox/providers/gcp/gcp.md

 #### GCP access config
 File `gcp-service-account.yml` MUST be created in `toolbox/providers/gcp` directory and filled wih access data.

+## Overall Cluster Architecture
+GCP Nauta Kubernetes* instance consists of:
+- **Gateway:** a bastion host to access to cluster
+- **Test node:** (optional)a bastion host with test software to perform continuous tests
+- **NFS server:** an internal server with NFS-based resources
+- **GKE* cluster:** Kubernetes cluster

+Refer to [terraform definition files](terraform/tasks/templates/main) for configuration (networking, resources, and so on.) information.

+## Prerequisities
+Installer process uses [Terraform](https://www.terraform.io/) to create resources on Google Cloud Platform.
+A service account has to be created to operate on a user's project.

+The following resources _must_ be defined before installation:

+### GCP access config
+File `gcp-service-account.yml` present in `toolbox/providers/gcp` directory MUST be properly filled wih access data.

 ```$xslt
 gcp_service_account:
   type: "service_account"